-The GVGPL has calculated a claim amount of Rs.
+GVGPL has calculated a claim amount of Rs.
 741.31 crore for the period from November 2016 till February 2020.
-The GVPGL has not received any of the aforesaid claims and is confident of recovery of such claims in the future based on CERC order.
+GVPGL has not received any of the aforesaid claims and is confident of recovery of such claims in the future based on CERC order.

-(iii) During the year ended March 31, 2020, GEL entered into a Sale and Purchase Agreement with a prospective buyer for a consideration of USD 1.55 crore for sale of the Barge Mounted Power Plant ('Barge Plant') on as is where is basis, out of which USD 0.30 crore has been received till March 31, 2020.
-The transaction was expected to be completed by May 31, 2020.
-However, the dismantling work is on hold due to COVID-19.
-However, the management is confident of completing the transfer of Barge by December 31, 2020.
-Since the estimate of realizable value amounting Rs.
-112.02 crore done by the management as at September 30, 2020 is consistent with the consideration for the Barge Plant as per the agreement, no further impairment charge is required.
+(iii) During the year ended March 31, 2020, GEL entered into a Sale and Purchase Agreement with a prospective buyer for a consideration of USD 1.55 crore for sale of the Barge Mounted Power Plant ('Barge Plant') on as is where is basis, out of which USD 0.30 crore has been received till

-Notes to the unaudited standalone financial results for the quarter and six months ended September 30, 2020
+Notes to the unaudited standalone financial results for the quarter and nine months ended December 31, 2020